alantech/iasql/site/docs/concepts/transaction.md

 # IaSQL transactions at a high level

-Users need not use any special syntax, akin to `apply` from IaC, to work normally with IaSQL.
-They just `SELECT/INSERT/UPDATE/DELETE` records and eventually the changes are reflected in their cloud account.
-This should also work with migration systems without issues, though in an eventually-consistent fashion.
+IaSQL does not any special syntax, akin to `apply` in IaC, to work normally.
+You can just `SELECT/INSERT/UPDATE/DELETE` records and eventually the changes are reflected in your cloud account.
+This also works with migration systems without issues, though in an eventually-consistent fashion.
 The most basic architectural diagram is simply your IaSQL database and your cloud account with the IaSQL in between.

 ```
    ______